VanDagon/Translator-C-/README.md

 # Translator-C-

-WORK IN PROGRESS

 Basic translator.

 Takes input through stdin, replaces every word with the corresponding word in another language using .wb dictionary.
 Gives the output in stdout.

-TO DOs:
-1. check stack usage
-2. find duplicate : in dictionary

--- test qsort and bsearch on linked list

--- try to malloc individual extra dictionaryTuples